palewire/django-calaccess-raw-data/docs/managementcommands.rst

 loadcalaccessfile
 -----------------

-Load a cleaned CalAccess file into the database
+Load a cleaned CalAccess file for a model into the database

 .. code-block:: bash

-    Usage: manage.py loadcalaccessfile [options] <file path>
+    Usage: manage.py loadcalaccessfile [options] <model name>

-    Load a cleaned CalAccess file into the database
+    Load a cleaned CalAccess file for a model into the database

     Options:
       -v VERBOSITY, --verbosity=VERBOSITY